 - 4-6 thin slices of lemon

-- After taking them out, place the mackerel halves skin-side-up on a board and remove the upper skin with a pair of pincers
+After taking them out, place the mackerel halves skin-side-up on a board and remove the upper skin with a pair of tweezers

-- Then turn the fish halves and place them skin side down on the board and remove all the bones with the pair of pincers
+Then turn the fish halves and place them skin side down on the board and remove all the bones with the pair of tweezers

 - To prevent parasite contamination, start off with using deep frozen fish.
 To this purpose, freeze the fish for at least 48 h at -20 C.